Our Top Router Table Reviews of 2023

 The RA1181 Benchtop Router Table features 27" x 18" aluminum work surface.
 At 30 lbs it is a weighty (especially once you add a router), yet reasonably portable option.
 The aluminum fence receives uniformly high praise from users of the product.
 To ensure your router fits check out the compatibility list here.

-This table typically sells for $159.00 on Amazon.com, but over the last year the price has fluctuated between $120 and $179.
 As you would expect the price tends to increase in the summer and near Christmas and fall at the beginning of each year.
-As of March '17 there were nearly 600 reviews clocked in at Amazon.com, with a 4.3 out of 5 rating.
-This is an extremely highly rated product.
+This table has maintained a high rating on Amazon for years and is an extremely highly rated product.
 To check out the product manual, click this link.

 The table does have a dust collection port in the fence, but given that the bottom of the table is open, it is a certainty that dust will be flying out below the table near the chuck.